 In the 1930’s and 40’s, the dance hall would be better known as a roller skating rink; in the 50’s it was utilized as an antique and furniture shop.
 Ruth Page, a Bucks County antique dealer used the building as a flea market, the first of its kind in the area.
 Then, in July of 1963, it became the home to Brown Bros.
-Since that year, we have held over 1,950 auctions at this location.
+Since that year, we have held over 2,500 auctions at this location.
+Within each auction we normally have four, sometimes five auctioneers selling simultaneously.
 Today, the Paxafun building still retains its original maple dance floor and band stage; the latter is used for our receiving clerks.

 1927 marked a year of tragedy for the Brown family.
 Doctors attending to Mildred’s tuberculosis informed her she had two months to live.
 Newlin made the drastic decision to auction their Wycombe farm and move his wife and three children (Elizabeth, Morell, and Kenyon) west to Denver.
 Colorado’s dry climate was proven to arrest tuberculosis.
 So on March 26, 1927, Newlin held his auction; by summer the family was settled in Littleton.
 The love between Newlin and Mildred would never pass a greater test.